akbarhossain/SCFU/excalibur.md

 # Excalibur

 The Surrey County Fencing Union is planning to send a six weapons contingent to Excalibur.
-If you would like to compete at the Excalibur event please contact us at ...
+If you would like to compete at the Excalibur event please [contact us](./contact).

 The details for the next Excalibur 2020 are as follows.